1 in 5 black men did not work in 2016, study says

 The black jobless rate ticked up in January, but Trump continues to tout the December figure.

-CNN's Van Jones argues that the fall in black unemployment is a welcome sign, but it's not anything to get excited about.
+Janelle Jones, the analyst, argues that the fall in black unemployment is a welcome sign, but it's not anything to get excited about.
 The white unemployment rate is 3.5%, Hispanic unemployment 5%, Asian unemployment 3%.

 "If the white unemployment rate was 7%, nobody would say 'mission accomplished,'" says Jones.
 "In any other context, this is not that great."

-Note: Correction: An earlier version of this article attributed a characterization of the decline in black unemployment to CNN's Van Jones.
-It was meant to be attributed to Janelle Jones of the Economic Policy Institute.